When I finally broke down and decided to get in shape, I was almost 30.

 “Breaking down and building new muscle requires a lot of energy so make sure to feed you body with a lot of quality nutrients.”

-So that about covers your first month of weight lifting!
+So that about covers your first month of weight lifting and your weight lifting results after 1 month!

 If you do things right, your strength will improve rapidly.
 Even if you start by squatting just the 45-pound barbell, you’ll probably be able to add 5-10 pounds per workout your first month and beyond.

-You’ll feel amazing from the endorphins and from your fast strength progress, so exect to be in a pretty good mood!
+You’ll feel amazing from the endorphins and from your fast strength progress, so expect to be in a pretty good mood!

 However, don’t expect bulging quads and rippling biceps that soon.
 Your best case scenario is adding 1-2 pounds of muscle — most of your strength gains are as a result of better neuromuscular connections.